Topological mass generation in gapless systems: Topological mass generation in gapped systems

 and so $ \vevs{\Omega|\Omega'} = 0$ for $k \geq 2$.
 Here, we used \er{correlation_W}, which, in the operator formalism, leads to the equal-time commutation relation

 if $\Sigma_{D-2}$ and ${\cal C}$ has intersection number on $M_{D-1}$.
 Since $W({\cal C})^{n}$ ($n= 0,..., k-1$) leads to a different phase, there are $k$ degenerate ground states.

-In the viewpoint of global symmetries, the correlation function (\ref{correlation}) shows that there are spontaneously broken $\bb{Z}_k$ 1-form and $(D-2)$-form global symmetries for $k \geq 2$, and the symmetry breaking pattern is classified as type-B. To see this, recall that charged objects under the 1-form and $(D-2)$-form symmetries are $W({\cal C})$ and $V(\Sigma_{D-2})$, respectively.
-The relations (\ref{correlation_W}) and (\ref{correlation_V}) mean that the symmetry generators of the 1-form and $(D-2)$-form symmetries are $V(\Sigma_{D-2})$ and $W({\cal C})$, respectively.
-Both of these symmetry transformations are parameterized by the discrete group $\bb{Z}_k$, since $\vevs{W({\cal C})^k V(\Sigma_{D-2})} = 1$ and $\vevs{W({\cal C}) V(\Sigma_{D-2})^k} = 1$.
-Then, the nonzero vacuum expectation values (VEVs) in \ers{W} and \eqref{V} show that the $\bb{Z}_k$ 1-form and $(D-2)$-form symmetries are spontaneously broken.
-In addition, the correlation function (\ref{correlation}) shows that the symmetry breaking pattern is type-B, where broken symmetry generators are also charged objects.
+In the viewpoint of global symmetries, the correlation function (\ref{correlation}) shows that there are spontaneously broken $\bb{Z}_k$ one- and $(D-2)$-form global symmetries for $k \geq 2$, and the symmetry breaking pattern is classified as type B. To see this, recall that charged objects under the one- and $(D-2)$-form symmetries are $W({\cal C})$ and $V(\Sigma_{D-2})$, respectively.
+The relations (\ref{correlation_W}) and (\ref{correlation_V}) mean that the symmetry generators of the one- and $(D-2)$-form symmetries are $V(\Sigma_{D-2})$ and $W({\cal C})$, respectively.
+Both of these symmetry transformations are parametrized by the discrete group $\bb{Z}_k$, since $\vevs{W({\cal C})^k V(\Sigma_{D-2})} = 1$ and $\vevs{W({\cal C}) V(\Sigma_{D-2})^k} = 1$.
+Then, the nonzero vacuum expectation values (VEVs) in \ers{W} and \eqref{V} show that the $\bb{Z}_k$ one- and $(D-2)$-form symmetries are spontaneously broken.
+In addition, the correlation function (\ref{correlation}) shows that the symmetry breaking pattern is type B, where broken symmetry generators are also charged objects.

 It should be remarked that, for the existence of the topologically ordered phase, the condition that the system has a mass gap is essential.
-If the system is gapless, an infinitesimal deformation of the Wilson loop or vortex world volume gives rise to excited states of the 1-form or $(D-2)$-form gauge field even in the low-energy limit.
+If the system is gapless, an infinitesimal deformation of the Wilson loop or vortex world volume gives rise to excited states of the one-form or $(D-2)$-form gauge field even in the low-energy limit.
 In this case, the states $W({\cal C}) \ket{\Omega}$ and $V(\Sigma_{D-2}) \ket{\Omega}$ cannot be ground states.
 Then, there is no ground-state degeneracy even if the system is put on a topologically nontrivial spatial manifold, and there is no topological order.
-In section~\ref{sec:gapless}, we will consider a gapless system with the type-B SSB, which may not be a topologically ordered phase.
+In Sec.~\ref{sec:gapless}, we will consider a gapless system with the type-B SSB, which may not be a topologically ordered phase.